 Catastrophic protection: We protect you against catastrophic out-of-pocket expenses for covered services.
-The IRS limits annual out-of-pocket expenses for covered services, including deductibles and copayments, to no more than \$6,750 for Self Only enrollment, or \$13,500 for a Self Plus One or Self and Family enrollment.
-Your specific plan limits may differ.
+The IRS limits annual out-of-pocket expenses for covered services, including deductibles and copayments, to no more than \$7,000 for Self Only enrollment, or \$14,000 for a Self Plus One or Self and Family enrollment.
+The out-of-pocket limit for this Plan may differ from the IRS limit, but cannot exceed that amount.